jnarayan81/ambigram/README.md

     ---. .-. .---
       --\'A'/--
          \ /
          " "
     ---ambigram v0.1---

 # ambigram
+ambigram: evolutionary chromosomes breakpoints validator

 ambigram is a bioinformatics tool to check if chromosomal breakpoints retain meaning when viewed or interpreted from a different direction, perspective, or orientation.

-# ambigram
-ambigram: evolutionary chromosomes breakpoints validator

 Copyright 2018 Jitendra Narayan <jitendra.narayan@unamur.be> or jnarayan81@gmail.com;